nesi/support-docs/docs/Getting_Started/Next_Steps/Parallel_Execution.md

 # Multi-threading

-<span style="font-weight: 400;">Multi-threading is a method of
+Multi-threading is a method of parallelisation whereby the initial single thread of a process forks into a number of parallel threads, generally *via* a library such as OpenMP (Open MultiProcessing), TBB (Threading Building Blocks), or pthread
-parallelisation whereby the initial single thread of a process forks into a number of parallel threads, generally *via* a library such as OpenMP (Open MultiProcessing), TBB (Threading Building Blocks), or pthread (PO<dfn class="dictionary-of-numbers">SIX threads)</dfn>.</span>
+(PO<dfn class="dictionary-of-numbers">SIX threads)</dfn>.

 <img src="mkdocs/includes/images/serial.png" alt="Diagram showing serial operations." class="figure-img" />
 *Fig. 1: In a serial operation, tasks complete